dominik-najberg/RG9taW5pa05hamJlcmdyZWNydWl0bWVudCB0YXNr/README.md

 # Developer recruitment task - Golang

 ## HOWTO
-API_KEY="openweathermap api key" go run main.go
+API_KEY="7bab2e1b260a40b13221b47e3a411215" go run main.go
 http://localhost:8080/weather/city/?cities=London,Warsaw
 http://localhost:8080/weather/city/?cities=London,NonExistent

 You can change the localhost port number by modifying the config/config.json file

+Working further on the task I would wrap errors if need be.

 ## Description